Buying A Used Golf Cart – What You Should Know

 What Will You Use It For?

-You can probably tell if the cart has been sheltered or left outside by checking the condition of the seats and roof.
+You can tell if the cart was sheltered or left outside by checking the seats and roof.
 The vinyl should still be flexible and not hardened by too much sun exposure.
 Mold in the crevices and on the roof can mean it has been out in the rain a lot.
+Find the serial or model number plate – this tells you the age of the golf cart.
+To find the serial/model number, visit the other pages on this site.
+You can check for Club Car, EzGo, Yamaha, Harley Davidson, and Cushman.

 Check for cracks in the body and especially in the wheel fender area.
 A crack here could occur if the cart has been in a collision.

-Check inside the engine well under the seat.
-If electric, see if there is an electrical burn smell.
-If gas, check to see if the engine is dirty and oil covered.
-Large amounts of oil and grease saturating the engine could indicate a leaking or cracked crankcase, and/or gearbox.
 It is hard to say how much crud on the motor means problems, but if it is pretty clean, it may have been serviced recently.

-If considering an electric cart, check the age of the batteries as these are replaced on average every 5 years.
-All batteries have some kind of stamp on one of the terminals in the form of two characters – a letter and a number.
-The letter will indicate the month (A=Jan, B=Feb, etc.) and the number is the year (4=2014).
 There isn’t much worry that the 4 would mean 2004…batteries rarely last for ten years.
 Use this to determine how soon you will be replacing them.
 Inspect the battery cables and batteries for corrosion, leaks, wear and tear.
 The top battery brands include Trojan, US Battery, Crown, and Interstate.
 If the cart you are considering uses an off-brand, you’ll have to do more research about its performance.

 Absolutely, Positively Test Drive The Golf Cart